Skip to main content

 What Are Grad School Essays For?

-Essays allow admissions committees to understand:
+Admissions committees use essays to understand:

-How you think, write, and reflect on your experiences
+How you think, reflect, and communicate

 Types of Essays and How to Write Them